Shopify/hydrogen/packages/hydrogen/src/env/RFC.md

 `getPublicEnv.server`

-This simple server utility receives all the env variables in `context.env` and returns only the variables prefixed with `PUBLIC_`.
+This simple utility receives all the env variables in `context.env` and returns only the variables prefixed with `PUBLIC_`.
 This utility should be called and it's value returned by the root.tsx loader to ensure it is later accessible by the `useEnv` utility.